Code-Institute-Submissions/portfolio-8/README.md

 * Landing page with a list of recently added recipes (clickable overview)
 * About page with background information about the function of the website and a image
-* Recipes page with some information about the recipes, a filter function, a 'add your own recipe' function, a help function, and a overview of all recipes with image.
+* Recipes page with information about the recipes, a filter function, a 'add your own recipe' function, a help function, and a overview of all recipes with image.
 * Detailpage of a recipe, including: Dynamicaly generated recipe name, description, cuisine region, allergens information, author, likes, ingredients, image and cooking instruction.
 And modify options: edit and delete recipe.
 * Edit page with the possibility to edit all functions mentioned in the previous feature description.
 * Contact page with the possibily to write and send a text message.